Your student’s path to college gets confused because they’re not rejected, but they’re not accepted either.

 by Anne Vaccaro Brady

-Colleges use the waiting list to fill in the missing pieces of their freshman class People often joke about a college needing an oboe player, but it’s not far from the truth.
+Colleges use the wait list to fill in the missing pieces of their freshman class People often joke about a college needing an oboe player, but it’s not far from the truth.
 Once the acceptances are all in, admissions officers closely examine the makeup of the incoming freshman class.

 If it’s heavy on engineering majors or East Coast kids, they’ll be looking at applicants who don’t fit those categories.
 Are they short on thespians, softball players, drummers, student journalists, community service-minded kids?
 Unfortunately, you don’t know.

-The reality About 30 percent of students, on average, are taken from the waiting lists of colleges across the country.
+The reality About 30 percent of students, on average, are taken from the wait lists of colleges across the country.
 Some schools have a few hundred students to look at, and others have a couple thousand.